Specialist in Baker’s Cyst Treatment

 Baker’s cyst is caused by underlying conditions such as rheumatoid arthritis, osteoarthritis, and gout, an injury to the knee or inflammation of the knee joint.

 When a Baker’s cyst is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a specialist in Baker’s cyst treatment who provides detailed examination and care for patients with chondromalacia patella in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a specialist in Baker’s cyst treatment who provides detailed examination and care for patients with chondromalacia patella in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Diagnosis of Baker’s Cyst

 When you present with the above symptoms, Dr. Okoroha will review your medical history and perform a thorough physical examination of your knee.
 Further tests such as ultrasound scan and MRI may be recommended in order to confirm the diagnosis of Baker’s cyst.